docker/kitematic/docs/minecraft-server.md

 ### Change map using Docker volume

-Open the "data" folder from Kitematic.
+Open the "data" folder from Kitematic (You'll need to "Enable all volumes to edit files via Finder").
 We use Docker Volume to map the folder from the Minecraft Docker container onto your computer.

 ![Minecraft data volume](../assets/minecraft-data-volume.png)